 "What do you write?"
 Mom asks.
 Don't ask, I silently beg her, you know what she writes.
 Susie's face clicks shut.

 "How about dessert?"
 I say brightly, and they perk up.
-They both order ice cream sundaes, despite the fact that Susie has already had a milkshake.
+They both order ice cream sundaes, despite the fact Susie has already had a milkshake.
 She has an insatiable void she keeps trying to fill.

 "I'm getting married in August," Susie announces.
 "To Tony Poletti."